Prevention and treatment

 - The Police Diversion Program for individuals arrested for possession of 50 grams or less of cannabis, and/or possessing a thing for use, or which has been used, for smoking cannabis

-- The Queensland Magistrates Early Referral into Treatment (QMERIT) program aimed at individuals charged with offences committed in conjunction with demonstrable illicit drug use who volunteer to undergo treatment while on bail.
+- The Queensland Magistrates Court Link is a program aimed at individuals charged with offences committed in conjunction with demonstrable illicit drug use who volunteer to undergo treatment while on bail.

 These drug diversion programs aim to:

 - provide people with incentives to address their drug use early, in many cases before incurring a criminal record

 - increase the number of illicit drug users diverted into drug education, assessment and treatment

 - reduce the number of people appearing before the courts for possession of small quantities of illicit drugs.